Italian-Stallion-23/CTF-writeups/Pico-CTF/Piece-by-Piece.md

-im going to create a new file and add this correct: # picoCTF - File Parts (Zip Reconstruction)

 ## Challenge Description
 After establishing SSH access, multiple file parts were located in the home directory.
 These parts needed to be combined into a single archive and extracted to reveal the flag.